-MeowTalk by Akvelon Inc. is an app that records your cat’s meows and translates them into simple human language.
+MeowTalk by Akvelon Inc. is a leisure app that records your cat’s meows and translates them into simple human language.
 The software behind it uses the data and meanings attached to the files to start recognizing your pet’s intents.
 It’s still in the early development stages, though.

->

-> Understand your cat
+Understand your cat

 Feline experts say that cats are active communicators, using specific language to talk to humans.
 However, each specimen has a unique vocabulary it uses to deliver particular phrases.